mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

       # So instead of having something like 123m you will have ~100m
       Approximate: true
       DefaultDistance: 200
+      Invisibility:
+        # When enabled we will not show players who has invisibility potion effect on them in the list
+        Hide: false
+        # Only applies when previous Hide option is enabled
+        # Will obfuscate players name but stil shows his location in the list
+        # Actual players name wont be used, instead generic 8 character name with &k color format gets used to prevent from people realizing who is near by the lenght of his name
+        Obfuscate: false
       # When enabled, players can click on each player name and simple /cmi point [location] will be performed which shows particles directing towards target player
       PointTo: true
       # How many lines you want to show when using /near command